 Begin construction with the floor.
-Use a piece of 1/8" ply, 31/2" x 123/4".
-Plank one side with 1/16" x 1/4" stripwood.
+Use a piece of 1⁄2" ply, 31⁄2" x 123⁄4".
+Plank one side with 1⁄46" a 1⁄4" stripwood.
 On the other side, add the stripwood framing as per the drawing.
-Drill holes for the truss rods, which are made from 1/16"-diameter rod.
+Drill holes for the truss rods, which are made from 1⁄46"-diameter rod.
 Finally, add the handrails at the ends.
 The chain can be added later, after the car is more complete.

 Now make the car sides and ends.
-Use 1⁄26"-thick sheet wood and the stripwood called out in the drawing to build the sides and ends.
-Use 1⁄26"-thick scribed wood to represent the wood siding, and cardstock for the metal siding.
-Assemble the substructure according to the detail (though the detail does not show the siding, it should be added before assembly).
-This should just fit on the previously assembled floor (don't glue it at this time).
+Use 1⁄26"-thick sheet wood and the stripwood called out on the drawing for the sides and ends.
+Use 1⁄26" scribed wood to represent the siding.
+Assemble the substructure according to the detail.
+(Although the detail does not show the scribed siding, it should be added before assembly.)
+This should just fit on the previously assembled floor.
+Don't glue it in place.

-When the sides and ends are assembled to your satisfaction, the roof can be cut and glued in place.
-At this point, seal the inside, as well as the outside, of the car body with clear lacquer, sanded lightly after it dries.
+When the sides and ends have been assembled to your satisfaction, the roof can be cut and glued in place.
+At this point, seal the outside as well as the inside of the car with lacquer, sanded slightly after it dried.
 Stuff the car full of paper towels-enough to block the spray paint from reaching the inside.
 Now, using Krylon-brand spray paint (not the type labeled "Fusion"), apply two light coats of paint.
 Allow to dry 48 hours before handling.
 The bottom of the car can be brush-painted flat black.